Lama Buccerii in contrada S. Tommaso

 Adriana and Mimmo

-Adriana and Mimmo ventured into the enhancement of the Cagnazzi Historic House in Altamura in Apulia, and nd appurtenances driven by the desire to know this heritage of buildings, furnishings and books.
-Since the beginning the couple has adopted the principle of absolute respect for this place, for its furnishings - restored laboriously and with great love - its books and archival documentation that contribute to the historical reconstruction of Altamura and of the figure of Cagnazzi.
-That’s why Adriana and Mimmo preferred to use the property privately, while promoting important cultural events, and converting the property for short periods into a Bed and Breakfast / Holiday Home.
+Adriana and Mimmo have ventured into the valorization of Dimora Cagnazzi and its appurtenances driven by the desire to know this historical heritage of buildings, furnishings, furnishings, books whose importance is underlined by the emotion it arouses in who admires him.
+The principle that the two spouses have adopted from the beginning is that of absolute respect for this place, for its furnishings - painstakingly and with great love restored - its books and archival documentation which contribute to the historical reconstruction of Altamura and the figure of Cagnazzi.
+This led them to perpetuate the private residential use of the property as well as the promotion of important cultural events, and to convert the property into a Bed and Breakfast / Holiday Home for shorts periods.

 I proprietari del B&B Dimora Cagnazzi ad Altamura.
 Adriana De Santis e Domenico Rajola Pescarini.